Does Michigan require you to file a Police Report for an Accident

 Reasons why you Need to File a Michigan Police Report

 - Most Insurance Companies require a police report to determine fault when paying out a Michigan Mini-Tort Claim.
-Michigan Mini-Tort allows a vehicle owner to collect up to $1,000 for vehicle damage repair costs from the at-fault driver.
-This limit increases to $3,000 for accidents occurring after July 1, 2020.
-If you are partially at fault and the other driver is also partially at fault, you make collect a portion of these totals.
+Michigan Mini-Tort allows a vehicle owner to collect up to $3,000 for vehicle damage repair costs from the at-fault driver.
+This limit increased to $3,000 on July 1, 2020.
+You collect a portion of these totals if you are partially at fault and the other driver is also partially at fault.

-- Making a police report will have an official report on file with the State of Michigan.
-This documentation is essential if the other at-fault party tries to dispute being at-fault or causing the accident.
+- Making a police report will have an official statement on file with the State of Michigan.
+This documentation is essential if the other at-fault party tries to dispute being at fault or causing the accident.
 Take pictures to document the facts of the accident so the other driver cannot deny being in the accident.
 Insurance companies may need this documentation to determine if they will waive your deductible if you have broadened collision.